Faculty of Social Sciences

 PhD Women's Studies/Sociology (York); MA Women's Studies; BA (Hons) Film & Television Studies

-My teaching time at The Open University is focused on the development and production of postgraduate curriculum, particularly research methods.
-I was Module Team Chair (production) of Introduction to quantitative and qualitative research methods (D849).
+My teaching time at The Open University has been primarily focused on the development and production of postgraduate curriculum, particularly research methods.
+I was Module Team Chair (production) of Introduction to quantitative and qualitative research methods (D849) and Module Team Chair (presentation) of Investigating the Psychological World (D821) and Investigating the Social World (D822).

-This project build on the methodology and findings of a previous ESRC-funded project Behind Closed Doors (RES-000-220854) which utilized a combination of interdisciplinary and innovatory methods to examine practices of intimacy in families.
+The Enduring Love? project builds on the methodology and findings of a previous ESRC-funded project Behind Closed Doors (RES-000-220854) which utilized a combination of interdisciplinary and innovatory methods to examine practices of intimacy in families.

-Working with colleagues Esther Dermott (University of Bristol) and Brid Featherstone (Open University).
-I am also completing a pilot project funded by the British Academy Fragile Fathering: Negotiating Intimacy and Risk in parenting practice (SG110454).
+Working with colleagues Esther Dermott (University of Bristol) and Brid Featherstone (Open University), I recently completed a pilot project funded by the British Academy Fragile Fathering: Negotiating Intimacy and Risk in parenting practice (SG110454).

 I am a member of two research centres at The Open University: the Centre for Citizenship, Identity and Governance (CCIG), and the ERSC Centre for Research on Socio-Cultural Change (CRESC), theme 4, Cultural Values and Politics.